-The Fast Forward to Success group you are invited to join will consist of 6-8 adults.
+The Fast Forward to Success group you are invited to join will consist of no more than six adults.
 We will meet on Zoom for about 90 minutes each week for eight weeks.
 In addition to supporting each other, we’ll explore some of the reasons many doctors and scientists think intermittent fasting is a healthier way for humans to eat.
 We’ll also look at the types of obstacles each of us might face, so that we are better prepared to succeed.
 If two members of the group would like to be accountability buddies, I will be happy to facilitate setting that up.

 DISCLAIMER: The Fast Forward to Success program is not a substitute for medical advice.
 You are advised to consult a qualified practitioner before using any dietary, exercise, or health advice from this website or this coaching group.
 The Fast Forward to Success program is intended for motivational purposes only, not as medical diagnosis or treatment.
 You are responsible for all decisions regarding your own health and wellness.

 To take the next step, visit the Fast Forward to Success page (fastforwardtosuccess.net) and watch the five-minute video.
 If you are still interested, just click below the video to request more information and arrange to talk with me about this group.